 - Use a large platter, board, or serving plate.
 Slightly drain the marinated vegetables and arrange them on the serving plate.
 Place the smoky tempeh slices on the plate.

-- Cut your cheese into thin slices, place the caramelized onions, olives, and pesto swirl cream cheese in small bowls.
+- Cut your cheese into thin slices, place the caramelized onions, olives, and vegan cream cheese in small bowls.
 Prick a few toothpicks on the cheese, onions, etc. Serve immediately.